-In terms of the number of active fire spots retrieved directly by the VIIRS sensor, 2021 presents a number of active fire spots up to September 2021 lower than the last six years as shown in Figure 22.
+In terms of the number of active fire spots retrieved directly by the VIIRS sensor, 2021 presents a number of active fire spots up to November 2021 as one of the lowest for the last six years as shown in Figure 22.
 This type of data is often reported in the media.